Frequently Asked Questions

 One of the most powerful benefits that career academies provides students, along with a solid academic foundation, is real-world experience via varioius work-based learning events, such as the required academy internship.
 Students often enroll in college; however, there is an immediate opportunity to enter the workforce with a marketable skill.

-Aren't career ccademies focused on students who are behind in their studies?
+Aren't career academies focused on students who are behind in their studies?

 No, because an important benefit of the career academy is the opportunity of being in some cohorts that provide a smaller learning community.
 Thus, students learn with an integrated curriculum focused on a specific industry.
 Because academic courses are interwoven into the skills training, students of all learning styles and performance levels are able to achieve success.